Rising Pop Talent Alice Chater Releases New Single, ‘Tonight’

 “She doesn’t even have an album but she’s already iconic,” a third insisted.

-The video has been proven to be instantly popular having already achieved over 1,200 likes and only nine people clicking the thumbs down button.
+The video has proven to be instantly popular, having already racked up over 1,200 likes, with only nine people clicking the thumbs-down button.

-The stunning single artwork captures her beautiful big blue eyes and pale skin.
-On the cover, she has long luscious blond hair with multiple hairs clips placed on her locks.
+The single’s stunning artwork captures her beautiful big blue eyes and pale skin.
+On the cover, she has long, luscious blonde hair with multiple hair clips placed on her locks.

-In September, Alice will embark on her first U.K. tour:
+In September, Alice will embark on her first U.K. tour, and she’ll perform at the following locations:

 September 9 – Camden Assembly, London